-This Blogtober post, Favorite place I ever visited – Cairo Egypt features pins from the favorite place I ever visited: Cairo, Egypt.
+This is a Blogtober post called #1 Favorite places to go.
+It’s the favorite place I ever visited – Cairo Egypt features pins from the favorite place I ever visited: Cairo, Egypt.

 I was in the United States Air Force (U.S.A.F.) for 24 years and retired as a Master Sergeant (E-7).
 During that time I had the pleasure of traveling to many different countries.
 I’ve been to nearly every continent with the exception of Australia and Antarctica.
 I was stationed at Thule Air Base in Greenland for a year so I’ve been to one of the two polar ice caps.
 But this blog is not about Greenland (I’ll save that for a blog some other time).